ossf/scorecard/docs/checks.md

 This check tries to determine if the project uses static code analysis.
 SAST tool may prevent known classes of bugs to be inadvertently introduced in the codebase.
 A low score is considered `Medium` risk.
 The checks currently looks for known Github apps such as [github-code-scanning](https://securitylab.github.com/tools/codeql) (codeql) and sonarcloud in the recent (~30) merged PRs.
 The check also looks for the use of "github/codeql-action" in a GitHub workflow.
+It does not currently support other source hosting repositories (forges) other than GitHub.
 A project may meet this criterion yet have a failing scorecard report; there are many ways to implement this criterion and it's especially difficult for an automated tool (like scorecard) to detect them all.

 **Remediation steps**
 - Run CodeQL checks in your CI/CD by following the instructions [here](https://github.com/github/codeql-action#usage).